 This summer, I worked with Landed’s Growth team to help build new partnerships so we can begin to serve more educators in Southern California.
-As a former educator and current MBA student, Landed’s mission to help educators build financial security in their communities resonated strongly with me.
+As a former educator and current MBA student, Landed’s mission to help essential professionals, starting with educators, build financial security near the communities they serve resonated strongly with me.

 To date, Landed has helped 100 educators across California and Denver buy homes – and now, we’re tackling Southern California!
 After launching our first Southern California partnership with Redondo Beach Unified School District last year, we’re excited to expand Landed’s down payment support program to serve eligible educators in Los Angeles County, Orange County, and San Diego County.

 When we thought about where we wanted to go next, we looked for markets where we believed we could have the greatest impact.
 We looked at locations where housing prices are high and where the gap between housing prices and teacher salaries are particularly profound.
 Southern California checks all of these boxes.

 What challenges do homebuyers face in the Southern California market?

 Southern California is one of the most difficult and expensive housing markets in the country.
 In June 2018, median home prices in Los Angeles, Orange, and San Diego counties hit $615,000, $739,000, and $575,000 respectively.

 These prices make homebuying largely inaccessible for broad swaths of Southern Californians, and educators, in particular, are often priced out of the homebuying market.
 The National Council on Teacher Quality analyzed how long it would take educators in districts across the country to save enough for a 20% down payment:

 - In the Los Angeles Unified School District, teachers would need to save 10% of their salary for 17.6 years to be able to afford a 20% down payment on a median priced home in their district.